What's in a name

 A year later, the Society of St. Andrews Golfers, with royalty among its membership, renamed itself the Royal and Ancient Golf Club of St. Andrews.

 Earning Royal status hasn’t been as simple as having royalty among your club.
 Royal Aberdeen in Scotland, for instance, added the label in the 1870s only to be turned down by the crown when they requested the official designation (it wasn’t until 1903 that they finally were approved).

 As interest in the distinction picked up in the late 1800s, a formal application process ensued, with the reigning monarch having final approval.
 According to Macpherson, the title officially was restricted to “institutions of eminence, long standing and secure financial position, and devoted to national, charitable and scientific objects.”
 This held particularly relevant to clubs in British colonies who were also seeking the label.

-There is no real account of the number of courses who have applied for Royal status and been denied.
-Sir Peter Allen in his book, The Sunley Book of Royal Golf, noted: ”At the conclusion of our researches, we have to admit that no pattern could be found.
+There is no real account of the number of courses that have applied for Royal status and been denied.
+Sir Peter Allen in his book, The Sunley Book of Royal Golf, noted: “At the conclusion of our researches, we have to admit that no pattern could be found.
 Those that strove for the title often seem to have got it, especially in the Dominons and Empire.”

 ROYAL COURSES IN THE OPEN ROTA

 St. George’s (1902)

 *The Old Course is operated by the Royal and Ancient Golf Club of St. Andrews, which, obviously has “royal” status granted in 1934.